chef/chef-web-docs/content/style/procedures.md

 {{< /recommend >}}

-If this is a step that the user must perform, try using the imperative mood.
+If this is a step that the user must perform, try using the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood#Usage) .
 It's simpler, shorter, and more direct.

 {{< recommend >}}